Skip to content

 Distinguishing chop from laceration.
 The critical distinction between a chop wound and a laceration is the skin-entry morphology.
 In a laceration, the skin entry is ragged and contused; in a chop wound, the skin entry is clean-cut.
 Both may show underlying bone injury.
 A forensic pathologist describing a chop wound should document this distinction explicitly, because the skin-entry finding is the basis for inferences about the weapon class (sharp vs blunt).

-Defence wounds and hesitation marks are superficially similar in that both involve multiple small sharp-force injuries on the same individual.
-Their interpretation is opposite: defence wounds indicate that the person was resisting an attacker; hesitation marks indicate self-infliction.
-Getting this distinction wrong in a manner-of-death opinion can result in a homicide being incorrectly certified as suicide or vice versa.
+Defence wounds and hesitation marks both present as multiple small sharp-force injuries on the same individual, but their interpretation is opposite: defence wounds indicate resistance to an attacker; hesitation marks indicate self-infliction.
+Misclassifying one for the other in a manner-of-death opinion can result in a homicide certified as suicide, or a suicide investigated as homicide.

 Defence wounds.
 A defence wound is produced when a victim attempts to ward off an attack using their hands, arms, or forearms.
 The classic anatomical sites are the dorsal and palmar surfaces of the hands, the palmar surface of the fingers, and the extensor surface of the forearms (reflecting the instinctive action of raising the arms to protect the face and head).
 The wounds are incised or stab wounds with a distribution that reflects active deflection rather than the wound patterns expected from the alleged attack scenario.
 In a stabbing homicide, multiple parallel incised wounds across the palm and dorsum of the dominant hand, and stab wounds to the ulnar forearm, are pathognomonic of attempted defence.